-Mendocino College gives accurate information to students and the public about its accreditation status which is prominently included in the college catalog an on the college website.
-In the 2019/2020 Mendocino College Catalog, information about accreditation is included on page 8, which is the first page of the General Information section.
+Mendocino College gives accurate information to students and the public about its accreditation status which is prominently included in the college catalog and on the college website.
+In the 19-20 Mendocino College Catalog, information about accreditation is included on page 8, which is the first page of the General Information section.

 On the website, the accreditation link is one click away from the homepage.
-From the homepage, "The College" button takes the user to a page that includes Accreditation as a link.
-(IC.1 "The College" site.)
-Clicking on the "Accreditation" button opens to general information about ACCJC and the college's accreditation as well as links to historical reports and documents related to accreditation.
-(IC.1.
-Accreditation home)
+From the homepage, "The College" button takes the user to a page that includes Accreditation as a link (IC1\07).
+Clicking on the "Accreditation" button leads to general information about ACCJC and the College's accreditation as well as links to historical reports and documents related to accreditation (IC1\08).

+The District meets the Standard.
 Mendocino College, with oversight of the CIO, engages in systematic review of information presented to students and the public in its annual production of the college catalog which is the source of information for the website.
 This systematic review and thorough inclusion of information results in clear and accurate information being provided on the college mission, learning outcomes, educational programs and student services.

-Information about the college's accreditation status is provided prominently to the public in the catalog and on the website, including the publication of reports and approval letters.
+Information about the College's accreditation status is provided prominently to the public in the catalog and on the website, including the publication of reports and approval letters.